FSSAI has published a guidance document on the use of supplements/ products intended for sportspersons

 - so as to provide information about their use

-- for labelling and claims on these products
+- for labeling and claims on these products

-The guidance document will also provide an overview about the regulatory status of such supplements as there have been reports that the supplements contain banned substances.
-Most consumers are unaware about banned substances and so they can unintentionally use the prohibited substances which may also be harmful to health.
+The guidance document will also provide an overview of the regulatory status of such supplements as there have been reports that the supplements contain banned substances.
+Most consumers are unaware of banned substances and so they can unintentionally use the prohibited substances which may also be harmful to health.

 The guidance document is meant for